 If your marriage is beyond saving, you may apply to court for a decree of divorce.
 In order to meet the requirements, you must:

-- Be living separately from your spouse for two of the previous five years (this was reduced from four out of the previous five years following a 2019 referendum)
+- Be living separately from your spouse for two of the previous three years (this was reduced from four out of the previous five years following a 2019 referendum)

 - Have exhausted any reasonable possibility of reconciling with your spouse